Those plans had for generations provided millions of working Canadians, in both public and private sectors, with guaranteed income in retirement.

 Paradoxically, a potential drawback can be found in one of DCPPs biggest strengths.
 Whereas restricting plan members from prematurely tapping into their retirement savings is generally a positive, younger individuals with other more immediate priorities (such as purchasing a home) may find the restrictiveness of DCPPs off-putting.
 RRSPs by comparison allow plan members to make tax-free withdrawals as part of the Home Buyer’s Plan (HBP) and Lifelong Learning Plan (LLP).
 The former is a particularly desirable feature nowadays considering the increasingly expensive housing market.
 This is why some plan sponsors opt to offer their employees a DCPP as a well as a voluntary RRSP.

 Another drawback DCPPs present is increased administrative cost for larger plans.
 As mentioned above, plans with more than $10 million in AUM must be audited once a year.
 This generally costs in the range of $20,000 or more.
-It should be noted though that plans exceeding $10 million tend to be found in medium-sized and large organizations which are unlikely to be materially impacted by the auditing expense (particularly when compared against the overall cost of offering matching company contributions).
+It should be noted though that plans to exceed $10 million tend to be found in medium-sized and large organizations which are unlikely to be materially impacted by the auditing expense (particularly when compared against the overall cost of offering matching company contributions).

 The Bottom Line